ByteOfWaffle/Search-Engine/README.md

 ## Limitations

 - Only works with .txt files
-- Requires exact file name input (without .txt extension)
+- Requires exact file name input (without without file format in the name)
-- Loads entire file into memory